rovertm/README/README.md

 My repos include various financial modeling, web scraping, and data analysis projects.

-Please use any and all models and code as you please.
+Please use any / all assets you find useful.

 Trevor